chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 TRNG DATA register is tied to TRNG VALID PAUSER.
 SoC can program the TRNG VALID PAUSER and lock the register using TRNG\_PAUSER\_LOCK[LOCK].
 This ensures that TRNG DATA register is read-writeable by only the PAUSER programmed into the TRNG\_VALID\_PAUSER register.
 If the CPTRA\_TNRG\_PAUSER\_LOCK.LOCK is set to ‘0, then any agent can write to the TRNG DATA register.
 If the lock is set, only an agent with a specific TRNG\_VALID\_PAUSER can write.

+The ROM and firmware currently time out on the TRNG interface after 250,000 attempts to read a DONE bit.
+This bit is set in the architectural registers, as referenced in 3 in the preceding list.

 # SRAM implementation

 ## Overview